TASEmulators/BizHawk/README.md

 ## Contributing

 BizHawk is Open Source Software, so you're free to modify it however you please, and if you do, we invite you to share!
-Under the permissive *MIT license*, this is optional, just be careful with reusing cores as some have copyleft licenses.
+Under the permissive *MIT License*, this is optional, just be careful with reusing cores as some have copyleft licenses.

 If you'd like to fix bugs, check the issue tracker here on GitHub: